-Many of these may still be using some form of substance such as wine with dinner, cigarettes or even pain killers and prescription sleeping pills.
+Many of these may still be using some form of substance such as wine with dinner, cigarettes, pain killers and prescription sleeping pills or even the lure of a hangover pill.
 The temptation may be too great to withstand so Per advises doing whatever it takes to go from detox to a long-term program before subjecting yourself to temptations that you are not ready to face.
 At this point you are feeling alienated from everyone in your life up until now except for perhaps those who are clean and sober and supportive of your efforts towards recovery.

 Relearning Life Skills – Endurance